-She wore her hair in disheveled, soft waves, brown with grey-kissed strands, navy/white striped tee underneath a boxy, black blazer, well-worn jeans tucked into pointy-toed cowboy boots.
+She wore her hair in disheveled, soft waves, brown with grey-kissed strands.
+A navy and white striped tee slouched underneath a boxy, black blazer, while a pair of well-worn jeans and pointy-toed cowboy boots insouciantly completed her look.
 Mark and I were very fortunate to be the last two people invited into Housing Works Bookstore for Conversations on Practice with Patti Smith.
-I’m sure by now everyone knows how enamored (ahem, obsessed) I am with this woman, so it’s not hard to imagine a total fan girl internal meltdown, completely overwhelmed, and yep, even some tears.
-(Luckily, I pulled myself together by the time we met Patti, a brief exchange of warm words, but an indelible experience that I’ll keep with me and revisit for a very long time.)
+I’m sure by now everyone knows how enamored (ahem, obsessed) I am with this woman, so it’s not hard to imagine a total fangirl meltdown, and yep, even some tears.
+I pulled myself together by the time we met Patti.
+A very brief exchange of warm words, but it was an indelible experience that I’ll keep with me and revisit for a long time.

 The landscape of New York City has definitely changed, and it’s difficult for me to imagine a young Patti Smith wandering the streets.
 She and Robert Mapplethorpe didn’t have a television, a telephone, or a good stereo, but they never got bored or felt disconnected.
 They had very little in terms of material goods, but they didn’t need it.
 She reminded us to put down our phones, step away from the barrage of emails and information, and to “…find some time for yourself that is only yours.”